KimMathew/COMPROG_PROJECT/README.md

 ### :hammer_and_wrench: Liabilities Checker

 <p align = "justify">
     This function provides a systematic approach for dormitories to manage their liabilities.
 The administrator can add or remove liabilities that are visible to every account.
-Additionally, a page is included where each user can verify whether they have paid for a specific liability.
-Users cannot immediately uncheck their           liabilities; a prompt will ask for a password set by the administrator to confirm the validity of their payment.
 </p>

 ***